zarifdesanta/zarifdesanta/README.md

 <h1 align="center">Hi 👋, I'm Gazi Md.
 Julcarnine</h1>
 <h3 align="center">A passionate frontend developer from Bangladesh</h3>

-- 👨‍💻 All of my projects are available at [zarfdev.netlify.app](zarfdev.netlify.app)
+- 👨‍💻 All of my projects are available at [zarfdev](https://zarfdev.netlify.app/)

 - 📫 How to reach me **zarifdesanta@gmail.com**